 Issue 2: Mary is at very high risk of developing pressured areas.
-Sister has Waterlow Pressure Ulcer Risk Scale score 20+.
-She is immobile and have dry and tissue paper skin.
+Sister has a Waterlow Pressure Ulcer Risk Scale score of 20+.
+She is immobile and has dry and tissue paper skin.

-Goal 1: Prevent development of pressure area.
+Goal 1: Prevent the development of pressure areas on the patient.

 Actions: